vzhou842/victorzhou.com/content/posts/2019-05-03-build-an-io-game-part-2.md

 }
 ```

 Players are more complex than bullets, so this class needs to store a couple extra fields.
 Its `js›update()` method does a few extra things, notably returning a newly fired bullet if there is no `fireCooldown` left (remember talking about this in the previous section?).
-It also extends the `js›serializeForUpdate()` method, since we need to inlude extra fields for a player in a game update.
+It also extends the `js›serializeForUpdate()` method, since we need to include extra fields for a player in a game update.

 **Having a base `Object` class is key for preventing code repetition**.
 For example, without the `Object` class, every game object would have the exact same implementation of `js›distanceTo()`, and it'd be a nightmare to keep all of those copy-pasted implementations in sync across different files. **This becomes especially important for larger projects**, as the number of classes extending `Object` grows.